 Peak Shaving Adjustment (PSA) provides an alternative means for demand response to participate in the Reliability Pricing Model (RPM).
 Rather than being on the supply side of the capacity market, a PSA participates on the demand side through a modified peak load forecast for the zone in which the Peak Shaving Adjustment resources are located.
 The peak shaving adjusted load forecast is included in the VRR curve.
-An important issue is that the resultant reduction in capacity obligation is socialized across all loads in the zone rather than directly benefitting the resources providing the Peak Shaving Adjustment.
-132 This eliminates the incentive for individual customers to participate in peak shaving.
-The solution is a retail rate design that directly assigns the benefits of peak shaving to individual customers.
-The retail rate design is within the authority of state regulators and not the authority of FERC which has jurisdiction over the wholesale markets.
+But the resultant reduction in capacity obligation is socialized across all loads in the zone rather than directly benefitting the resources providing the Peak Shaving Adjustment.128 This eliminates the incentive for individual customers to participate in peak shaving.
+The solution is in a retail rate design that directly assigns the benefits of peak shaving to individual customers.
+The retail rate design is within the authority of state regulators and not in the wholesale markets.
 Not surprisingly, although PSA was first available for inclusion in the revised March 2016 PJM Load Forecast Report, PJM has not yet approved any PSA for use in a load forecast.

-A PSA plan must include: the basis for the planned reductions; a THI trigger for interruption; the duration of the interruption in hours; the MW value of the curtailment; the months of the offer; all historical addbacks for the nominated programs.
-133 Any resource selling a PSA must reduce load on any day in which its trigger is met or exceeded.
+A PSA plan must include: the basis for the planned reductions; a THI trigger for interruption; the duration of the interruption in hours; the MW value of the curtailment; the months of the offer; all historical addbacks for the nominated programs.129 Any resource selling a PSA must reduce load on any day in which its trigger is met or exceeded.
 The trigger is based on the actual maximum daily temperature humidity index (THI) for the relevant PJM zone.
 When the trigger is met, the PSA must comply with its defined offer parameters including number of hours of interruption.
 Failure to operate to these parameters will lead to a reduction in the peak shaving adjustment value in future delivery years.
 Performance is measured based on the aggregated Customer Baseline (CBL).
 PJM applies a three year rolling average of the annual peak shaving performance ratings to the program's total participating MW in order to determine its peak shaving adjustment.

-132 See "Peak Shaving Adjustment Proposal," Docket No. ER19-511-000 (December 7, 2018).
-133 "PJM Manual 19: Load Forecasting and Analysis," Attachment D, Rev. 37 (Dec.
-18, 2024).
+128 See "Peak Shaving Adjustment Proposal," Docket No. ER19-511-000 (December 7, 2018).
+129 "PJM Manual 19: Load Forecasting and Analysis," Attachment D, Rev. 36 (Nov.
+15, 2023).